Biden and Breyer to hold event marking justice's retirement - KTVZ

 Breyer’s retirement gives Biden the opportunity to nominate his first Supreme Court justice and reinforce the high court’s liberal minority.
 The nomination will be one of the most consequential choices of Biden’s presidency, and may offer him a political lifeline ahead of the 2022 midterm elections.

-Breyer informed Biden of his decision to retire last week, two sources familiar with the conversation told CNN.
+Breyer informed the White House of his decision to retire last week, two sources familiar with the conversation told CNN.
 Breyer, who is 83, has faced intense pressure from the left to retire while Democrats have a clear path to confirm his replacement.

 Biden’s pick to replace Breyer is expected be a younger liberal judge who could serve on the court for decades.
 The confirmation would not alter the Supreme Court’s ideological balance — the court has six conservative justices appointed by Republican presidents and three liberals appointed by Democrats.